-- The weather can be much cooler and windier.
+- The weather can be cooler and breezier.

 We would recommend Oasi Hotel Wellness and Spa because not only is the owner happy for you to leave all of your equipment at the hotel but it has the added advantage of the spa facilities to soak your aching muscles at the end of the day.
 It’s a beachfront hotel, perfect for a morning dip, and has the most amazing views from the communal terraces.

 WHERE TO STAY AT LAKE GARDA WITH KIDS

 Lake Garda has a lot going on and take it from us it makes the perfect holiday destination for families.
 Water sports, sightseeing, theme parks, beaches and hiking are just some of the most popular things to do with kids on Lake Garda.